DynareTeam/Dynare.jl/README.md

 For the moment the package is only able to compute a model’s steady state, first order decision rules and perfect foresight simulations.

-The package is tested againt Julia 0.5.x.
+The package is tested against Julia 0.5.x.

 ## A rational expectations example